Ho Chi Minh Trail Laos – Vietnam Motorbike Tour 13D 12N

 Bikes and Riding Gear

-We have well maintained Honda CRF 250L and Honda XR150 for our rides, we have English Speaking guide and support mechanic following the group as sweeper.
+We have well maintained Honda CRF 250L and Honda CRF 300L for our rides, we have English Speaking guide and support mechanic following the group as sweeper.

 Tour Cost

-We Ride Vietnam tours has an 12 day package available beginning in Hanoi and ending in Hoi An or 13 days with some extra exploring of the trail and ending in Hoi An Exploring this wonderful country’s scenery and learning about the war history visiting villages and sampling the food.
+We Ride Vietnam tours has an 13 day package available beginning in Hanoi – Flying to Hoi An, cross the bordeer with Laos and ending in Hanoi or 13 days with some extra exploring of the trail and ending in Hanoi Exploring this wonderful country’s scenery and learning about the war history visiting villages and sampling the food.

 Join us for an adventure of a lifetime, All prices are all-inclusive.